OnkelTem/gss-craft-calc/README.md

 ## TODO

-* Add this function to the Google Marketplace, so that you could install right away from the Google Shpreadsheets IU.
+* Add this function to the Google Marketplace, so that you could find and install it from the Google Shpreadsheets IU.
 * Provide live examples.

 ## Feedback